 Note: For your convenience, this post includes affiliate links.
 If you make a purchase, I will receive a commission at no additional cost to you.
 Read my full disclosure policy here.

-Getting Started with a Meal Planning Template
+Getting Started with Meal Planning

 You can start meal planning in several different ways.
 You can create a weekly plan, bi-weekly plan or monthly plan.
 In your plan, you can have meal themed days like Meatless Monday and Taco Tuesday or you can have a weekly theme like crockpot week or one-dish dinners for a week.